aer0ss/aerofs/docs/how-to/setup_syncdet_actors.md

 Set up actor VMs
 ---

-Copy the sample yaml file in the syncdet repo to /etc/syncdet:
+Copy the sample yaml file in the syncdet repo to /etc/syncdet

+*TODO (JG): remove the code in the Vagrantfile that attempts to read /etc/syncdet/config.yaml and stop worrying about this.
+If we really want to generate yaml files automatically, let's generate one from scratch instead of assuming you already have one and trying to modify it.*

     $ sudo mkdir /etc/syncdet
     $ sudo cp ~/repos/syncdet/config.yaml.sample /etc/syncdet